AnalysIR/LIR2RAW/README.md

 Free to use for non-Commercial  & Commercial use.

-Note: the syntax is described in in the LearnIR app guide.
+Note: the syntax is described in the LearnIR app guide.

 You can get your own LearnIR in our webshop (or on Tindie) via: